Tornado strikes Mississippi causing 'extensive damage'

-Four people were reported dead and a rescue operation was underway Saturday after a tornado wrecked buildings and left people trapped in their homes in southern Mississippi, the National Weather Service and emergency officials said Saturday.
+Four people were reported dead and a rescue operation was underway Saturday after a tornado wrecked buildings and left people trapped in their homes in southern Mississippi, Forrest County Coroner Butch Benedict and Hattiesburg city officials told NBC News on Saturday.

 The Mississippi Emergency Management Agency said it had received reports of "extensive damage" in three counties — Forrest, Lamar and Perry — in the area of Hattiesburg, Miss.

-Hattiesburg city officials said four people were confirmed dead and that the mayor, Johnny DuPree, had signed an emergency declaration amid "significant injuries and structural damages."
+Four people were confirmed dead and Hattiesburg city officials said that the mayor, Johnny DuPree, had signed an emergency declaration amid "significant injuries and structural damages."
 It did not immediately give further information.

 Forrest County Emergency Management said it could confirm only three deaths.
 The reason for the discrepancy was not immediately clear.